Interactive Media & Game Development

 Cat.
 I This course teaches technical Computer Science aspects of game development, with the focus of the course on low-level programming of computer games.
 Topics include 2D and 3D game engines, simulation-type games, analog and digital controllers and other forms of tertiary input.
 Students will implement games or parts of games, including exploration of graphics, sound, and music as it affects game implementation.
 Recommended background: CS 2303.

-Cat.
-II This course focuses on the design and evaluation of novel user interfaces that provide greater input and output expressiveness than the keyboard, mouse, or game pad.
+This course focuses on the design and evaluation of novel user interfaces that provide greater input and output expressiveness than the keyboard, mouse, or game pad.
 The course covers the related applications of immersive gaming, teleoperated robotics, and mobile users.
 Input sensors, such as those providing motion, attitude, and pressure data, are used to explore novel input methods, and how they may be effectively used to design innovative experiences.
 Through a combination of lecture and hands-on work, students learn to build prototype systems and to critically evaluate different alternatives.
 Students are expected to program several alternative input/output systems as part of this course.
 Recommended Background: IMGD 1001, and either CS 2301 or CS 2303 .
-This course is offered in 2013-14 and in alternating years thereafter.

 This course will build upon the skills learned in 3D MODELING with studies in life drawing/anatomy study and application towards completed character models.
 Students will create high resolution sculpts for real time game environments and animation.
 Topics covered will be character design as it applies to 3D MODELING, creating realistic design sculpts and incorporating them into a game environment as well as the study of anatomy as it applies to organic modeling.
 Recommended Background: AR 1101, IMGD/AR 2101, AR 2202.